 Common Car Seat Defects

-Like all consumer products, child car seats, booster seats, and infant car seats can be defective in a number of ways.
+Like all defective products, child car seats, booster seats, and infant car seats can be defective in a number of ways.
 A defective design may make the car seat inherently dangerous for ordinary use.
 Manufacturing errors may render an otherwise safe car seat defective.
-Improper or missing instructions or warning labels may lead to faulty installment or other mistakes that can lead to unthinkable consequences.
+Improper or missing instructions or warning labels may lead to faulty installation or other mistakes that can lead to unthinkable consequences.
 Regardless, when car seats are defective, the liable party—whether it’s the designer, manufacturer, distributor, or some other party—can be held accountable.

 Some examples of common car seat defects include: